Articles contain affiliate links. For more information on affiliate links, click here

 Let’s say you’re going to be the first person to clean.
 Roll the patient away from you and have your coworker stabilize and hold them on their side.
 You can have them bend the leg closest to you 90 degrees, turn their hip towards your coworker, and pick up their shoulder, turning them on their side.

-Another tip: If the patient is pretty dirty, wait to turn them.
+Another tip ➡️ If the patient is pretty dirty, wait to turn them.
 Sometimes feces can sneak through to the front, especially if patients have diarrhea.
-If the is the case, clean the front first before turning.
-If there is a lot, you can push it down to their backside in between their legs and place a towel or more clean wipes on top of it to prevent it from getting dirty again while the patient rolls.
+If this is the case, clean the front first before turning.
+If there is a lot, you can push it down to their backside, between their legs, and place a towel or more clean wipes on top to prevent it from getting dirty again while the patient rolls.
 Cleaning the front first is helpful because it’s hard to do that with a patient on their side.
 If the patient is able, you can also “frog-leg” them, which exposes more, thus enabling you to clean better.

 Make sure your coworker is stable and has a good grip, and then get to work.